wagento/sms-notifications/README.md

 ### Post-Install

-After installing the extension for the first time, please run this command to enable it:
+After installing the extension for the first time, please run these commands to enable it:

+    $ cd /path/to/your/site
-    $ cd /path/to/your/site && php bin/magento module:enable Wagento_SMSNotifications
+    $ php bin/magento module:enable Wagento_SMSNotifications

 Once you have enabled the extension, please follow the instructions in the [Post-Install, Post-Update, or Post-Uninstall](#post-install-update-uninstall)